Travelers United recent review — Membership is a perfect gift.

 Travelers United then worked through the National Association of Attorneys General (NAAG).
 This organization allowed Travelers United and National Consumers League to present a webinar to all members.
 Eventually, the DC Attorney General (AG) filed suit against Marriott in DC, and the Nebraska AG filed suit against Hilton Corporation in Texas.
 These cases are still in “discovery,” and nothing has happened for two years.

 Continued efforts to protect pre-teens when families travel together.
-The 2016 FAA bill contains the law.
+The latest FAA bill contains the law.

-Secretary Buttigieg’s staff should begin a rulemaking regarding the Families Sitting Together portion of the already-passed FAA Bill of 2016.
+Secretary of Transportation staff should begin rulemaking on the Families Sitting Together provision of the already-passed FAA Bill of 2016.
 The bill passed by Congress and signed by the President provides low-hanging fruit.

 Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall review and, if appropriate, establish a policy directing all air carriers … that enable a child, who is age 13 or under on the date an applicable flight is scheduled to occur, to be seated in a seat adjacent to the seat of an accompanying family member over the age of 13…

-After a DOT rulemaking effort, this rule fulfills DOT’s mandate.
-Congress clearly passed the bill and DOT has an obligation to start a Department rulemaking.
+Following a DOT rulemaking, this rule fulfills DOT’s mandate.
+Congress clearly passed the bill, and DOT has an obligation to start a Department rulemaking.
 Consumer advocates gathered together with DOT representatives.
 It appears that a rulemaking to ensure that one adult-age member of each family or chaperone will soon sit next to those 2-13 years old.

 Family seating has become a political football.

-Travelers United also works together with airlines on legislation for sustainable aviation fuel.
+Travelers United also works together with airlines on legislation for sustainable aviation fuel, air traffic management, and unmanned aerial vehicles.

 So far, Travelers United’s inclusion in this legislation has moved under the radar.
-However, with this possible law, we work together with airlines.
-This environmental law moves through Congress as a testament to consumer industry cooperation in climate change.
-After dozens of meetings, this sustainable aviation fuel bill remains in the upcoming legislation.
+However, under this proposed law, we work with airlines.
+This environmental law moves through Congress as a testament to cooperation among consumer industries on climate change.
+The Unmanned Aerial Vehicles are becoming a major part of the US effort.
+And the ATM has received funding for the equipment.

 READ ALSO: